kubernetes-sigs/cluster-api/docs/proposals/20220725-managed-kubernetes.md

 - Need to maintain Infra cluster kind, which is a pass-through layer and has no other functions.
 In addition to the CRD, controllers, webhooks and conversions webhooks need to be maintained.
 - Infra provider doesn’t provision infrastructure and whilst it may meet the CAPI contract, it doesn’t actually create infrastructure as this is done via the control plane.

+Note: when CAEP https://github.com/kubernetes-sigs/cluster-api/pull/8500 is implemented this option will no longer be relevant, as we can simply drop the InfraCluster altogether.

 #### Option 3: Two kinds with a Managed Control Plane and Managed Infra Cluster with Better Separation of Responsibilities